-The in the line of duty death of a serving member of the RCMP will affect the community where the member served.
-Past experience has shown the communities offer support their local RCMP in a number of ways.
+The in-the-line-of-duty death of a serving member of the RCMP will affect the community where the member served.
+Past experience has shown the communities step up to support their local RCMP in ways beyond comprehension.
 The support from municipalities, other government departments, businesses and citizens should not be overlooked.
 The Recognition Coordinator will ensure that these individuals and groups are thanked in a respectful and meaningful way.